MichalReznak/quep/README.md

     Rename Python to external (or something like that and allow it to be dynlib) Add other extensions to this system

-* Extend supported gates with custom defined and their inverse (Will not be base gate anymore, no point of doing that)
+* Allow to ext define custom arguments?
+(Nah, just write it in future work)

+* Allow to define custom layer size?
+(Nah, just write it in future work)

 * Split results from correct shots if mirror is not used
     * Do not compare only the most common number when no mirror is turn on

-* Extend with toffoli gate?
-(No)
+* NO: Extend with toffoli gate?
+(This is complex gate on a circuit)

-* Add option to increase mirror/cycle circuit size only by one with inverted result?
+* NO: Add option to increase mirror/cycle circuit size only by one with inverted result?
   (Only good for layers of size 1, but then it's just a plain Volume benchmark that is already implemented)

-* Allow to define custom layer size?
-(Nah, just write it in future work)

-* Allow to ext define custom arguments?
-(Nah, just write it in future work)
+* NO: Add C API?
+(Is it needed?
+I don't think so)

+* NO: Extend supported gates with custom defined and their inverse (Will not be base gate anymore, no point of doing that)

 #### Changes after image inserted:
 X Add arg to say whether circuits should be mirrored or computed on a simulator